Facilities Management & Planning

 - Trash - removal or recycling, other than general office waste (see "Custodial", "Grounds" or "Recycling" sections)

 - Wiring - new, additional, or relocation of computers or other departmental equipment

 Reimbursable work services performed by Facilities Management is billed on an at-cost basis.
 Labor and materials are tracked and billed through a work order module in our FAMIS Computer Maintenance Management System.

 Estimates may be requested on the WORK REQUEST.
 Estimates will be provided for approval before any work begins.
 FMP does not charge for estimates.
 With few exceptions, reimbursable work is billed on an at-cost basis, not on a fixed-price basis.
 We reserve the right to charge for unforeseen costs.

 All alterations to a building must be processed through Facilities Management & Planning to ensure compliance with applicable building codes and to allow FMP to maintain accurate Space Management records.
 Private contractors may be utilized on projects when FMP is unable to accommodate the requestor's time frame or where an outside contractor's cost is significantly lower than the FMP estimate for the work.
 Depending on the type of work required, a number of contractors are on retainer with the Oregon University System and may be utilized.

 Work Requests are prioritized in the order that they are received and processed.
 At certain times of the year, work loads are heavier than at other times.
 During holiday, spring and summer breaks, work schedules are typically more intense as we perform work in areas that are difficult to access when classes are in session.
-Please submit work requests well in advance of the date when you would like the work completed.
+Please submit work requests at least FIVE working days prior to the date when you would like the work completed.